jimbobbennett/pi-hat-cam/README.md

 This method allow resiliancy - if WiFi connection is lost the uploaded will keep retrying.
 If the device is damaged then everything already uploaded will be secure.
 Files are stored on the SD card and only deleted after successfully being uploaded, so if there is no internet connection, files can be grabbed off the SD card.

-This also allows audit trails - each 10 second video is named with the current timestamp, and Blob storage stores the time the file was uploaded.
+This also allows audit trails - each short video is named with the current timestamp, and Blob storage stores the time the file was uploaded.

+This code also includes a utility to download all the blobs and concatenate them into a single video file.

 ## Set up the application